runxiyu/powxy/README.md

   what be a good solution though, it'd be nice to have something that's more memory-hard, but password-based key derivation functions are too heavy on the server.
+- If we stay with SHA-256, an HMAC or prepending solutions should be used instead of simply appending things; might have issues with length-extension.
 - Safari on iOS and iPadOS seem to unpredictably make their requests from different address families, which causes the challenge to fail.
 - Unix domain sockets.